scobru/shogun-pdos/README.md

 # ⚡ Shogun NoBackend

-A suite of **17 minimalist, serverless web tools** that live entirely in your URL.
+A suite of **14 minimalist, serverless web tools** that live entirely in your URL.
-Zero backend, zero tracking, 100% local.
+Zero backend, zero tracking, 100% shareable.

 ## ✨ Features

-- **No Backend**: State is stored in `localStorage` and the URL hash (compressed).
+- **No Backend**: State is stored in the URL hash (compressed).
 Share the URL, share the state.
 - **Privacy First**: No data leaves your browser.
 - **Light/Dark Mode**: Automatic detection with a manual toggle.
 - **Premium Design**: Glassmorphism, smooth animations, and responsive layouts.